 All Variety Care sites offer HIV testing.
-Additionally, our location at 1025 Straka Terrace and 11220 N Rockwell Ave currently offers a monthly free HIV testing program through a partnership with the Latino Community Development Agency (LCDA) and Red Rock Behavioral Health Services.
+Additionally, our locations at 1025 Straka Terrace and 11220 N Rockwell Ave currently offers a monthly free HIV testing program through a partnership with the Latino Community Development Agency (LCDA) and Red Rock Behavioral Health Services.

 Many insurances will cover the cost of HIV testing; however, those without insurance may qualify to receive a test for as low at $4 at Variety Care.

 More than 1.2 million people in the United States are living with HIV and 1 in 5 don't know it.
 Prevention is the key to stopping the spread and protecting yourself.
 At Variety Care, we offer PEP and PrEP as methods for HIV prevention.